GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 Hence, ray tracing methods historically only account for specular reflections.
 A small volume is delimited around the receiver to obtain the resulting signal.
 Then, all rays traversing this volume will contribute to the final response.
-#draft[Add historical papers on ray tracing]
+Krokstad et al. @krokstad_early_2015 overview the early history of ray tracing methods in acoustics.
-Cao et al. @cao_interactive_2016 propose an advanced algorithm based on bidirectional path tracing: _Bidirectional Sound Transport_.
+Cao et al. @cao_interactive_2016 propose an advanced algorithm based on bidirectional path tracing: #acr("BST").
 It addresses the drawbacks of existing ray-tracing #acr("GA") methods.
 They reformulate Silken's _room acoustic rendering equation_ @siltanen_room_2007.

-Path/ray tracing
-- @siltanen_room_2007 The room acoustic equation
+Schissler et al. @schissler_interactive_2017 propose an innovative hybrid algorithm handling complex scenes with numerous sources.
+It combines a ray-tracing approach with sound source clustering to model both indoor and outdoor environments accurately.
+The clustering of distant sound sources allows their algorithm to efficiently scale with the number of sources while keeping the processing time low.
-- Krokstad et al. The early history of ray tracing in acoustics
+Finally, Tang et al. investigated the use of
-- @schissler_interactive_2017

-// OG paper:

-==== Other methods

-A few alternatives to #acr("GA") and wave-based methods have also been proposed.
-More
+#draft[Maybe add one or two additional papers.]
 // Neural network
-@tang_learning_2020,
+Tang et al. @tang_learning_2020 combine a ray-tracing algorithm with a deep neural network to render dynamic acoustic scenes at high refresh rates.
+Their approach is able to represent multiple reflection patterns (specular and diffuse reflections as well as diffraction).
+Al

 ==== Simulation of dynamic environments